Riley Nash

-Riley Nash (born May 9, 1989) is a Canadian professional ice hockey forward who is currently playing for the Charlotte Checkers of the American Hockey League (AHL).
-He was originally selected by the Edmonton Oilers in the first round, 21st overall, of the 2007 NHL Entry Draft and has played in the National Hockey League (NHL) for the Carolina Hurricanes, Boston Bruins, Columbus Blue Jackets, Toronto Maple Leafs, Winnipeg Jets, Tampa Bay Lightning and the Arizona Coyotes.
+Riley Nash (born May 9, 1989) is a Canadian former professional ice hockey forward.
+He was originally selected by the Edmonton Oilers in the first round, 21st overall, of the 2007 NHL Entry Draft and has played in the National Hockey League (NHL) for the Carolina Hurricanes, Boston Bruins, Columbus Blue Jackets, Toronto Maple Leafs, Winnipeg Jets, Tampa Bay Lightning, Arizona Coyotes, and the New York Rangers.

 Early life

 Nash was born on May 9, 1989, in Consort, Alberta, but raised in Kamloops, British Columbia.
 Riley's brother, Brendon Nash, played for the Montreal Canadiens and the Hartford Wolf Pack in the American Hockey League (AHL).
 Their older sister Jenna is a mortgage specialist.
-His cousin through his mother's side, Kelly Olynyk, is a professional basketball player for the Detroit Pistons of the National Basketball Association.
+His cousin through his mother's side, Kelly Olynyk, is a professional basketball player for the Toronto Raptors of the National Basketball Association.

 They are of no relation to Rick Nash, although Riley and Rick both played for the Boston Bruins during the 2017–18 season.